Dry Brushing: Benefits, How to Do It, and What to Expect

 Not with a body brush.
 Sisal bristles that feel pleasantly firm on your legs are too aggressive for facial skin.
 If you want the same fresh, polished effect on your face, use a purpose-made gentle exfoliant such as our Rice Flower Polish a few times a week instead.

 Two effects are immediate and reliable: physical exfoliation, which leaves skin smoother to the touch, and a temporary boost in surface circulation, which is the warm, energized feeling and light flush after brushing.
-Skin also drinks in oil and moisturizer better once the dead surface layer is gone.
-The traditional Ayurvedic practice holds that dry brushing supports the body's natural lymphatic flow; modern evidence for that is limited, so treat it as a possible bonus rather than the reason to brush.
-And on cellulite, be realistic: brushing can temporarily soften its appearance by plumping the skin's surface, but no brush changes the structure underneath.
+Skin also absorbs oil and moisturizer noticeably better once the dead surface layer is gone, and the few minutes of brisk, repetitive strokes make a genuinely pleasant ritual to start or end the day.
+The traditional practice holds that dry brushing supports the body’s natural lymphatic flow; modern evidence for that is limited, so treat it as a possible bonus rather than the reason to brush.
+You will also see claims that dry brushing detoxifies the body.
+It does not; detoxification is the job of your liver and kidneys, and no amount of brushing changes that.
+And on cellulite, be realistic: brushing can temporarily soften its appearance, but no brush changes the structure underneath.
+More on both below.

 Frequently Asked Questions